How Lake Tahoe Venues Can Use GEO to Capture Tourism Search

 This means getting recommended by AI requires different signals than ranking on Google.
 It's not just about keywords and links.
 It's about being the kind of source that an AI system recognizes as authoritative, specific, and trustworthy.

-Why This Matters for Lake Tahoe Specifically
+Why Does GEO Matter for Lake Tahoe Specifically?

 Here's what makes GEO particularly relevant for this market: